Musea Records: History

 Musea's reputation for bringing back to light the lost treasures of progressive rock has now spread far beyond France.
 Artists from all over the world contacted Musea to release their own projects through this label.
 As this was not just progressive rock, sub-labels were founded: e.g. in 1988 "Musea Parallèle", dedicated to jazz-rock/fusion music, and in 1994 "Brennus Music", which focused on heavy metal.
 Other sub-labels for a wide variety of musical genres were to follow: Angular Records (Neo-Prog), Gazul (New Music), Ethnea (Folk and World Music), Dreaming (Electronic music and New-age), Bluesy Mind (Blues rock) and many more.

 The historical reappraisal of numerous older, mostly out-of-print productions also interested foreign labels, which made licensing agreements with Musea to release certain titles from the Musea catalogue in their respective countries, such as South Korea, Japan or even Russia.
 But the system also worked in the opposite direction: Musea could acquire licences from foreign companies in order to be able to publish them in Europe.
 Outstanding examples of this are the Pink Floyd tribute album Pigs And Pyramids (2002) under the leadership of Billy Sherwood (ex-Yes) or also the comeback album Focus 8 by Focus.
 Also the Procol Harum albums from the 1970s were reissued by Musea in Digipak format.

 The re-release of older albums by the Swedish band Kaipa deserves a special mention.
 The reissues sold so well that it inspired the band to re-unit in 2000.

 Musea not only produces groups and individual artists, however, but also supports them at live events.
 From 1994 to 2000, for example, the label participated in "ProgFest", the oldest and best-known progressive rock festival in the USA.
 Recordings of such live performances were also recorded and released.
-Since 1997, there have been participations in the "Baja Prog" in Mexicali near San Diego (USA), or the "NEARfest" (USA), the "Prog'Sud" (France) and the "Rio ArtRock Festival" (Brazil).
+Since 1997, there have been participations in the "Baja Prog" in Mexicali near San Diego (USA), or the "NEARfest" (USA), the "Prog'Sud" (France) and the "Rio ArtRock Festival" (Brazil).In 2024, Émile Jacotey, Ange's 1975 concept album, was remastered.
+In 2025, Musea Records released a new vinyl reissue of Hatfield and the North, the first vinyl reissue of the album since 1982.